matheus1234561/study/README.md

-# Objetivo
+# Objective

-O repositório consiste em um CRUD simples em Node no backend e React com TypeScript no frontend.
-Ele também utiliza Docker, onde terá um arquivo para geração de imagem.
+The repository consists of a simple CRUD in Node for the backend and React with TypeScript for the frontend.
+It also uses Docker, where there will be a file to generate the image.

-Ele possui:
+It has:
-- Listagem
+- Listing
-- Edição
+- Editing
-- Delete
+- Deleting
-- Adição
+- Adding

-Além de possuir um login com autenticação JWT.
+In addition to having a login with JWT authentication.

-## Como rodar?
+## How to run?

-Para rodar o projeto:
+To run the project:
-1. Crie um fork do repositório.
+1. Create a fork of the repository.
-2. Aplique `yarn` para instalar as dependências no frontend e no backend.
+2. Run `yarn` to install the dependencies for both the frontend and the backend.
-3. Navegue para as pastas:
+3. Navigate to the folders:
    - `cd frontend-docker`
    - `cd node-docker`